 - 4.1 The Council undertook a budget consultation via its website between 9 December 2021 and 17 January 2022.
-The consultation was promoted on our website and via twitter. - 4.2 The consultation received 122 responses.
-Although this is a higher number of responses than in recent years, it still may not be representative of the population. - 4.3 The key messages from this year's budget consultation exercise are: - There was 58% support to target resources primarily on those most in need. - There was a mixed response to investing in commercial ventures, 45% supported, 44% did not, and 11% did not express a view. - There was 54% support for targeting resources to encourage business growth. - There was 69% support for charging service uses for discretionary services, as opposed to charging general taxpayers.

-4.4 Regarding increasing council tax there was a range of responses as follows:
+The consultation was promoted on our website and via twitter. - 4.2 The consultation received 43 responses.
+Although this is a higher number of responses than in recent years, it still may not be representative of the population. - 4.3 The key messages from this year's budget consultation exercise are: - There was 71% support to target resources primarily on those most in need. - There was 69% support to investing in commercial ventures. - There was 64% support for targeting resources to encourage business growth. - There was 79% support for charging service uses for discretionary services, as opposed to charging general taxpayers. - 4.4 Regarding increasing council tax there was a range of responses as follows:

-5 FEES & CHARGES
+5 FEES AND CHARGES